 - Department Chairs: Ways to support growth

 - Faculty discussion with Academic Vice President

-- Big Ideas web site goes live, soliciting input from students, faculty, staff, alumni
+- Big Ideas website goes live, soliciting input from students, faculty, staff, and alumni

-- Board Retreat with administration, students, faculty, staff, alumni: Vision 2020
+- Board retreat with administration, students, faculty, staff, and alumni: Vision 2020

-- Five open forums explore LC experience, future student needs, changing environment, facility and technology needs, college v. university
+- Five open forums explore LC experience, future student needs, changing environment, facility and technology needs, college vs. university

 - Open forum with SGA, student groups

 - Two faculty forums with Tom Longin